cablehead/noplate/README.md

 server side scripting solution.

 It allows you to define a base template, which has placeholders blocks.
-The contents of these placeholders can be filled by external files which contain html fragraments dynamically.
+The contents of these placeholders can be filled dynamically by external files which contain html fragments.

 Virtual addresses are maintained as links are navigated.
-These virual addresses can be linked to directly and allow the browser history and reload buttons to be utilized.
+These virtual addresses can be linked to directly and allow the browser history and reload buttons to be utilized.
 The linking structure is designed to be as SEO friendly as possible.

 NoPlate requires [jQuery](http://jquery.com/), [jQuery Address](https://github.com/asual/jquery-address) and the noplate.js to be